 Now you have your photo on your computer you can order your panoramic photo canvas just like you would any other canvas print from us.
 But the question remains...How big can I print this panoramic?
 Part of that answer depends on how long of a pano you took.
 The most important thing about your panoramic image from an iPhone is that the only limitation of the image quality would have to do with the height of the photo.
 That is because of how the iPhone takes the panoramic image.
 It is basically stitching together several individual photos taken as you move it along that line.
 Then it is compressing it to make it a manageable file size for your phone.
 Not to worry though.
 We can easily print those photos at least 10 inches high if not 15...and that could sometimes make the width of the canvas prints somewhere in the 3 feet to 5 feet range.
 Again, that depends on how wide the original photo is.
 If you stayed on that line for quite a long time then the panoramic canvas print will be short on height, but very wide...and if you were only on that line for a short while your image could be a little taller in height and not as wide.
 All of that has to do with aspect ratio...and I'm not a math whiz and I don't want to embarrass myself trying to communicate that to you.

-The bottom line is that you can make canvas prints from your panoramic photos that are up to 5-6 feet long with no problem.
+The bottom line is that you can make canvas prints that are up to 5-6 feet long with no problem from your photos with the iPhone 5 panoramic feature.
 If you still aren't convinced then send us the file you have a question about and we will size it out for you.
 Contact us at email@example.com or use our Free Image Consultation or if you are ready to get started with your next panoramic canvas print head over to our site and get started: www.canvaspress.com